 This is the most powerful and most frequently broken dimension of alignment.
 What gets measured gets managed.
 When metrics in different functions are inconsistent with each other or with stated strategy, the behavior they produce will contradict the strategy regardless of how clearly the strategy is articulated.

 Example: Wells Fargo's fake accounts scandal (revealed in 2016) was fundamentally a metrics alignment failure.
 The stated values included customer focus and ethical conduct.
 The metrics in the retail banking organization measured account openings per banker per day.
-The conflict between these metrics — which required opening accounts with customers who did not want or need them — and the stated values was not resolved through clearer values communication.
+The conflict between these metrics -- which required opening accounts with customers who did not want or need them -- and the stated values was not resolved through clearer values communication.
 It required changing the metrics, which the organization failed to do until the scandal forced it.
+The subsequent settlement cost Wells Fargo $3 billion in penalties, and the reputational damage extended for years.

 The Entropy of Alignment